 - Demonstrated ability to work and communicate respectfully with people of differing backgrounds, ideologies and perspectives.
 Understanding of and commitment to the principles and practices of AFSC with regard to issues of race, class, nationality, religion, age, gender and sexual orientation, and disabilities.

 - Experience working with SalesForce or another Donor Database CRM.

 - Computer literacy required.

-Compensation: Salary begins at $64,079 with possible additional percentage based on experience above the requirements - Exempt- Comprehensive medical and hospitalization plan; term life, accident and salary continuation insurances, defined benefit pension plan, plus fringe benefits; participation in unemployment and worker’s compensation and social security.
+Compensation: Salary $75,000 with possible additional percentage based on experience above the requirements - Exempt- Comprehensive medical and hospitalization plan; term life, accident and salary continuation insurances, defined benefit pension plan, plus fringe benefits; participation in unemployment and worker’s compensation and social security.

 The American Friends Service Committee is an Affirmative Action/Equal Opportunity Employer.
 Qualified persons are encouraged to apply regardless of their religious affiliation, national origin, race, age, sex, gender identity, sexual orientation or disability.